xoxzo/blog.xoxzo.com/content/Engineering/making-sense-python-environment-en.md

 Tags: python; venv; virtualenv; pyenv; conda
 Author: Kamal Mustafa
 Thumbnail: /images/python-env.png
 Summary: Let try to understand all the tools in setting up python development environment.
+Venv, pip, pyenv, we got it covered.

 It has become a joke among Python newcomer on the plethora of tools needed to setup your python environment.
 You probably has heard about virtualenv, venv,